Flashtube: Popular culture

 In the 1969 book The Andromeda Strain and the 1971 motion picture, specialized exposure to a xenon flash apparatus was used to burn off the outer epithelial layers of human skin as an antiseptic measure to eliminate all possible bacterial access for persons working in an extreme, ultraclean environment.
 (The book used the term 'ultraflash'; the movie identified the apparatus as a 'xenon flash'.)

 Animation

 Frame 1: The tube is dark.

 Frame 2: The trigger pulse ionizes the gas, glowing with a faint, blue light.
 Spark streamers form from each electrode, moving toward each other along the inner surface of the glass tube.

-Frame 3: Spark streamers connect and move away from the glass, and a plasma tunnel forms allowing amperes to surge.
+Frame 3: Spark streamers connect and move away from the glass, and a plasma tunnel forms allowing current to surge.

 Frame 4: Capacitor current begins to run away, heating the surrounding xenon.

 Frame 5: As resistance decreases voltage drops and current fills the tube, heating the xenon to a plasma state.

 Frame 6: Fully heated, resistance and voltage stabilize into an arc and the full current load rushes through the tube, causing the xenon to emit a burst of light.